mitsunami/RoboND-DeepLearning-Project/writeup.md

 I have already explained the use of vairous techniques like 1x1 convolutions and fully connected layer.
 Please see above explanations.

 #### 5. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.

-*
-The student is able to identify the use of various reasons for encoding / decoding images, when it should be used, why it is useful, and any problems that may arise.
+I have already explained the use of vairous reasons for encoder and decoder and why they are used.
+Please see above explanations.

 #### 6. The student displays a solid understanding of the limitations to the neural network with the given data chosen for various follow-me scenarios which are conveyed in the write-up.

-The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.
+In my network model, I can obtain the required score.
+But more data are needed for various follow-me scenario which is not provided by the project.
+Furthermore, if I would like the drone to follow another object like dog, cat and car, re-training for such objects will be required.

 ### Model
 #### 1. The model is submitted in the correct format.